Akuli/jou/CONTRIBUTING.md

 A zip file is built and released in GitHub Actions every morning at 4AM UTC, or when triggered manually from GitHub's UI
 (e.g. to release an important bugfix as quickly as possible).

+Sometimes a pull request doesn't affect Jou users in any way, but makes things easier for Jou developers.
+These pull requests should be marked with the `skip-release` label in GitHub.
-No new release is made if there are no new commits.
+Now new release is made if there are no new commits or they all have the `skip-release` label.

-Some parts of the build are done in `.github/workflows/windows.yml`, and the rest is in `.github/workflows/release.yml`.
+Some parts of the build are done in `.github/workflows/windows.yml`, and the rest is in `release.sh` (invoked from `.github/workflows/release.yml`).
-The difference is that `windows.yml` runs on every pull request and on every push to `main`, but `release.yml` runs daily and when triggered manually.
+The difference is that `windows.yml` builds and tests the Windows zip file, and `release.sh` creates a GitHub release for it.
-This means that:
-- `windows.yml` should do most of the build.
-    It should also run tests on the build results to make sure that everything works.
-    If something in this file stops working, it will be noticed very quickly when someone makes a pull request.
-- `release.yml` should be simple and small.
-    If `release.yml` breaks, it might take a while for someone to notice it.
-    Ideally it would only download the build results of `windows.yml` and create a release.

 There is also `jou --update`.
-On Linux it simply runs `git pull` and recompiles the Jou compiler.
 On Windows it runs a PowerShell script that downloads and installs the latest release from GitHub Actions.
+On other platforms it simply runs `git pull` and recompiles the Jou compiler.